 The BDNF gene encodes a pre-proprotein that undergoes alternative splicing to yield a mature protein belonging to the nerve growth factor family.
-Synthesized within the endoplasmic reticulum (ER), BDNF is subsequently sorted in the Golgi apparatus and cleaved into mature BDNF, either intracellularly or extracellularly, resulting in a 14 kDa protein.
-Following synthesis, BDNF can be transported to its target neurons anterogradely (5, 6).
-Within the adult brain, this protein binds to its receptor, exerting crucial effects on neuronal survival and playing a well-documented role in the regulation of mood disorders (7).
-Evidence suggests that BDNF is implicated in amphetamine dependence, as studies have demonstrated an increase in striatal BDNF methamphetamine levels following injection in mice (8).
+Synthesized within the endoplasmic reticulum (ER), BDNF is sorted in the Golgi apparatus and cleaved into mature BDNF, intracellularly extracellularly, resulting in a 14 kDa protein.
+BDNF can be transported to its target neurons anterogradely (5, 6) after synthesis.
+This protein binds to its receptor within the adult brain, exerting crucial effects on neuronal survival and playing a welldocumented in regulating role disorders (7).
+Evidence suggests that BDNF is implicated in amphetamine dependence, as studies have demonstrated an increase in BDNF levels striatal following methamphetamine injection in mice (8).

-Numerous genetic investigations into addictive disorders have unveiled polymorphisms that wield influence over initial susceptibility, signaling the intricate interplay between genetic factors and addictive behaviors (9-11).
-However, it is recognized increasingly that genetic influences may extend bevond mere susceptibility, exerting effects across multiple stages of the addiction cycle (12, 13).
+Numerous genetic investigations into disorders addictive have unveiled polymorphisms that wield influence over initial susceptibility, signaling the intricate interplay between genetic factors and addictive behaviors (9-11).
+However, it is recognized increasingly that genetic influences may extend beyond mere effects susceptibility, exerting multiple stages of the addiction cycle (12, 13).
 Despite this nuanced understanding, the direct modification of addictive behaviors by functional biological genotypes remains inadequately supported by current evidence (14).

-Exploration into the role of brain-derived neurotrophic factor (BDNF) has emerged as a focal point in understanding substance abuse (15), with studies indicating its potential correlation with the behavioral psychomotor stimulants. response to BDNF's involvement in modulating neurotransmitters associated with substance abuse underscores its significance as a promising candidate for further investigation into addictive behaviors.
+Exploration into the role of brain-derived neurotrophic factor (BDNF) has emerged as a focal point in understanding substance abuse (15), with studies indicating its potential correlation with the behavioral psychomotor response to stimulants.
+BDNF's involvement in modulating with associated neurotransmitters underscores substance abuse its significance as a promising candidate for further investigation into addictive behaviors.
 Additionally, insights gleaned from animal research underscore BDNF's regulatory influence over dopaminergic and serotonergic functions, crucial components intricately tied to the mechanisms of substance addiction (16).

-A pivotal single nucleotide polymorphism (SNP) situated at codon 66 of the brain-derived neurotrophic factor (BDNF) gene (rs6265) precipitates a consequential valine-tomethionine substitution, exerting pronounced effects on the activity-dependent secretion of BDNF and the intracellular levels thereof.
-This SNP intricately modulates the intracellular concentration of pro-BDNF and orchestrates the secretion dynamics of the mature peptide, while preserving the functional integrity of the mature BDNF protein (17, 18).
+A pivotal single nucleotide polymorphism (SNP) situated at codon 66 of the brain-derived neurotrophic factor (BDNF) gene (rs6265) precipitates a consequential valine-to-methionine substitution, exerting pronounced effects on the activity-dependent secretion of BDNF and the intracellular levels thereof.
+This SNP intricately modulates the intracellular concentration of pro-BDNF and orchestrates the secretion dynamics of the mature peptide while preserving the functional integrity of the mature BDNF protein (17, 18).

-BDNF Furthermore, emerges as а multifaceted peptide with notable implications in the modulation of dopamine signaling, implicating its involvement in governing the intricate reward pathway associated with nicotine addiction (19, 20).
-Cumulative evidence underscores a discernible correlation between genetic variants of BDNF and the manifestation of nicotine addiction, particularly among male smokers of European-American lineage, illuminating the complex interplay between genetic predisposition and addictive behave Furthermore, a potential association between BDNF polymorphism and methamphetamine dependence, including susceptibility to methamphetamine psychosis, has been highlighted by emerging research.
-Notably, among Taiwanese individuals diagnosed with methamphetamine dependence, a significant correlation was identified between the presence of methamphetamine dependence and the Val66Met BDNF polymorphism gene (p=0.046).
+Furthermore, BDNF emerges as multifaceted peptide with notable implications in modulating dopamine signaling, implicating its involvement in governing the intricate reward pathway associated with nicotine addiction (19, 20).
+Cumulative evidence underscores a discernible correlation between genetic variants of BDNF and the manifestation of nicotine addiction, particularly among male smokers of European-American lineage, illuminating the complex interplay between genetic predisposition and addictive behavior.
+Furthermore, a potential association between BDNF polymorphism and methamphetamine dependence, including susceptibility to methamphetamine psychosis, has been highlighted by emerging research.
+Taiwanese Notably, among individuals diagnosed with methamphetamine dependence, a significant correlation was identified between the presence of methamphetamine dependence and the Val66Met BDNF gene polymorphism (p=0.046).
 This observation suggests that individuals homozygous for the 196G allele may manifest an elevated vulnerability to methamphetamine dependence (21, 22).